 1. Accept and involve the public as your partner

+One of the most important principles of crisis and emergency risk communication is to be inclusive and accepting of the public.
 By doing this you need to recognize your partner as an equal, not as someone who you must educate or correct.
 You need to ensure that your partners understand what you believe is important about the situation so you can have an effective discussion about it.
 The don’t have to support your beliefs.

 2. Careful planning and evaluation

 You should take into account a range of different scenarios and plan your communications objectives, audiences and circumstances accordingly.
 Choose the most effective communication channels for the job.
 Examples of risk communication channels include traditional media and social media for external audiences, email or a mass notification system such as DeskAlerts for internal audiences.

 3. Listen to the specific concerns of your stakeholders

 Not only it is important to provide information to your stakeholders, but you may also not completely understand the situation from their perspective.
 You might not have the full picture and this can only be achieved by consulting with and listening to stakeholders to address their concerns.